The Most Overlooked Data Source Impacting Business Growth

 The complexity of customer data cleanup spans across schema mapping (700 columns!) and dirty contents in the fields ("Addresses missing zip codes").

-Ingesting customer data into a format and style that your systems can understand and use is no easy task, which is why companies rely on dev and data teams to support their data onboarding efforts.
+Ingesting customer data into a format and style that your systems can understand and use is no easy task.
+This is why companies rely on dev and data teams to support their data onboarding efforts.

 These manual processes introduce errors.
 Without usable data, it's impossible for your product to work properly.
-This causes teams to build solutions, such as custom data importers and pipelines, that wind up taking more time away from strategic initiatives and sacrificing your product roadmap.
+Thus, there is a strong desire to build solutions, such as custom data importers and pipelines, that divert time away from strategic initiatives, jeopardizing your product roadmap.

 Problem #5 - Who’s dealing with the problem and who owns the problem?